vg-json-data/sm-json-data/strats.md

 A strat with a `comeInWithSpark` condition should include a `shinespark` requirement in its `requires`.

-A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveShinecharged`, or `leaveWithRunway` condition on the other side of the door:
+A `comeInWithSpark` condition must match with either a `leaveWithSpark`, `leaveShinecharged`, `leaveWithRunway`, or `leaveNormally` condition on the other side of the door:

 - A match with `leaveWithSpark` is valid as long as the `position` properties are compatible.
 The `position` properties of a `leaveWithSpark` and `comeInWithSpark` are compatible if they are equal or if at least one of them are unspecified.
 - A match with `leaveShinecharged` is always valid.
 It comes with an implicit requirement of `canShinechargeMovement`.